omerbustun/dsp-scripts/README.md

 # Digital Signal Processing Scripts
-Our solutions to digital signal processing problems from our lecture.
+MATLAB solutions of Digital Signal Processing questions from my our lecture.